JimKnowler/verilog-spi/README.md

 - [Bazel](https://docs.bazel.build/versions/3.7.0/install.html)

+# Features

+- Verilog SPI Controller

+- Verilog SPI Peripheral

+- SPI MODE 1
+  - CPOL = 0 (clock polarity - IDLE at 0)
+  - CPHA = 1 (clock phase - signal on COPI and CIPO change on rising edge, and are sampled on falling edge)

 # Build & Run Unit Tests for SPI Verilog

 While standing in project's root directory, use Bazel to build the test target: